Illegal drug trade in China: Opium

+Opium has played an important role in China's history since the First and Second Opium Wars in the mid-19th century.
+The fall of the Qing dynasty in 1911 led to a resurgence in domestic opium production.
+The Nationalist government, provincial governments, the revolutionary base areas of the Chinese Communist Party (CCP), and the British colonial government of Hong Kong all depended on opium taxes as a major source of revenue.

 The Mao Zedong government is generally credited with eradicating both consumption and production of opium during the 1950s using unrestrained repression and social reform.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.
 The remnant opium trade primarily served Southeast Asia, but spread to American soldiers during the Vietnam War, with 20 per cent of soldiers regarding themselves as addicted during the peak of the epidemic in 1971.
-In 2003, China was estimated to have four million regular drug users and one million registered drug addicts.